dengwirda/jigsaw/README.md

 /bin/jigsaw     example.jig
 ````
-In this example, a high-quality tetrahedral mesh is generated for the 'stanford-bunny' geometry and the result written to file.
+In this example, a high-quality tetrahedral mesh is generated for the `stanford-bunny` geometry.
 The input geometry is specified as a triangulated surface, and is read from `../jigsaw/geo/bunny.msh`.
 The volume and surface mesh outputs are written to `../jigsaw/out/bunny.msh`.
 See the `example.jig` text-file for a description of `JIGSAW`'s configuration options.

 A repository of additional surface models generated using `JIGSAW` can be found <a href="https://github.com/dengwirda/jigsaw-models">here</a>.
 A description of the `*.jig` and `*.msh` input file formats can be found in the <a href="https://github.com/dengwirda/jigsaw/wiki">wiki</a>.